 In some cases of AS, inflammation can spread from the spine and hips to the intestinal tract.
-According to research posted to Current Opinion in Rheumatology, up to 50 percent of AS patients have inflammation in their gut.
+According to research posted to Current Opinion in Rheumatology,

 Inflammation in the intestinal tract and bowels can contribute to issues like stomach pain, stomach ulcers, diarrhea, and problems digesting.
 More severe cases may lead to conditions, such as Crohn’s disease or ulcerative colitis.